 - Providing an official test score from the Test of English as a Foreign Language (TOEFL) of at least 600 (paper version) or 250 (computer version) or 100 (internet version).
-This requirement may be waived for international applicants who have completed a bachelor's degree (or higher) at an accredited college or university in the US with a minimum gpa of 3.0 for the last 90 quarter/60 semester credits. - Providing a financial statement demonstrating resources of at least \$33,606 (USD) to pay normal expenses including nonresident tuition and fees, books, room and board for one year at Evergreen and funds necessary to meet travel expenses.
+This requirement may be waived for international applicants who have completed a bachelor's degree (or higher) at an accredited college or university in the US with a minimum gpa of 3.0 for the last 90 quarter/60 semester credits. - Providing a financial statement demonstrating resources of at least \$33,642 (USD) to pay normal expenses including nonresident tuition and fees, books, room and board for one year at Evergreen and funds necessary to meet travel expenses.
 The Office of Admissions must receive this statement to issue immigration paperwork.

-If accepted to the program, WEST-B and WEST-E tests required of all MiT applicants will still need to be taken and passed upon arrival in the United States to continue participation in the program.
+International students should also attempt to take the Praxis I Pre-Professional Skills Test in reading, writing and math from www.ets.org/praxis at one of their international sites if possible.
+If accepted to the program, WEST-B and WEST-E tests required of all MiT applicants will still need to be taken and passed upon arrival in the United States to participate in the program.